NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

-The cosmological microwave background, i.e., the superfluid, contains some of the oldest and most traveled photons we can detect, have a redshift factor of around z=1090.
+The cosmological microwave background, i.e., the superfluid, contains some of the oldest and most traveled photons we can detect, and scientists have determined a redshift factor of approximately z=1090.
 What are the implications?
 The formula astrophysicists use is age(then) = age(now)/(1+z).
 Is that formula correct in NPQG?
-I think so, because the redshift factor z is linear based on the linear gravitons passed, if all at the same temperature (i.e., constant gravity).
-Even if there was no superfluid outflow, there would still be cosmological redshift.
+How shall we determine the redshift factor, z, based on the number of superfluid particles passed, superfluid temperature, photon energy, and superfluid flow?